aquamme/ember-disk-drive/README.md

 # Ember-disk-drive

+## This prototype is not maintained.
+I recommend using [ember-cli-mirage](https://github.com/samselikoff/ember-cli-mirage) instead.

 A set of tools designed to faciliate the recording of API responses.
 Includes
 * ember-fetch service - must be used for a request to be recordable